 But I need to do it in a smart way in order to make sure any weight gained is more muscle than fat.

 Smart (for me) means only using high-quality natural food sources for the additional protein, carbs, & fats necessary for adding muscle.

-Adding a high-calorie protein smoothie in between my daily meals is one of the things that help me gain lean mass while strength training, even at the age of 61.
+Adding a high-calorie protein smoothie in between my daily meals is one of the things that has helped me gain lean mass while strength training.

 Science resources included